ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - `mas_entitlement_key` API Key for entitled registry.
 This password will be used to create the image pull secret.
 Set to with IBM entitlement key when installing release or use your artifactory `apikey` for dev.
 - `mas_config` List of configuration files to be applied to configure the MAS installation
 - `certManager.namespace` The namespace containing the cert-manager to be used by MAS
+- `mas_upgrade_strategy` The Upgrade strategy for MAS Operator.
+Defualt is set to Manual

 Example Playbook